thephez/dpp-spec/docs/document.md

       ✓ should be greater or equal to one
     $dataContractId
       ✓ should be present
-      ✓ should be a string
+      ✓ should be a byte array
-      ✓ should be no less than 42 chars
+      ✓ should be no less than 32 bytes
-      ✓ should be no longer than 44 chars
+      ✓ should be no longer than 32 bytes
-      ✓ should be base58 encoded
     $ownerId
       ✓ should be present
-      ✓ should be a string
+      ✓ should be a byte array
-      ✓ should be no less than 42 chars
+      ✓ should be no less than 32 bytes
-      ✓ should be no longer than 44 chars
+      ✓ should be no longer than 32 bytes
-      ✓ should be base58 encoded
 ```

 ## State Transition Structure

 State transition structure validation verifies that the content of state transition fields complies with the requirements for the fields.
-The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/integration/document/stateTransition/validation/structure/validateDocumentsBatchTransitionStructureFactory.spec.js).
+The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/test/integration/document/stateTransition/validation/structure/validateDocumentsBatchTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDocumentsBatchTransitionStructureFactory
-  ✓ should return invalid result if there are no identity found ✓ should return invalid result with invalid signature ✓ should return valid result document transitions
+  ✓ should return valid result
-    ✓ should return invalid result if there are duplicate unique index values create
-      ✓ should return invalid result if there are documents with wrong generated $id ✓ should return invalid result if there are documents with wrong $entropy
-      $entropy
+  protocolVersion
     ✓ should be present
-        ✓ should be a string
+    ✓ should be an integer
-        ✓ should be no less than 26 chars
+    ✓ should not be less than 0
-        ✓ should be no longer than 35 chars replace
+    ✓ should not be greater than current version (0) type
-      $revision
     ✓ should be present
+    ✓ should be equal 1
+  ownerId
+    ✓ should be present
-        ✓ should be a number
+    ✓ should be a byte array
+    ✓ should be no less than 32 bytes
+    ✓ should be no longer than 32 bytes
+    ✓ should exists
+  transitions
+    ✓ should be present
-        ✓ should be multiple of 1.0
+    ✓ should be an array
+    ✓ should have at least one element
+    ✓ should have no more than 10 elements
-        ✓ should have a minimum value of 1
+    ✓ should have objects as elements
+    transaction
+      ✓ should return invalid result if there are duplicate unique index values
       $id
         ✓ should be present
-      ✓ should be a string
+        ✓ should be a byte array
-      ✓ should be no less than 42 chars
+        ✓ should be no less than 20 bytes
-      ✓ should be no longer than 44 chars
+        ✓ should be no longer than 35 bytes
-      ✓ should be base58 encoded
         ✓ should no have duplicate IDs in the state transition
       $dataContractId
         ✓ should be present
-      ✓ should be string
+        ✓ should be byte array
         ✓ should exists in the state
       $type
         ✓ should be present
         ✓ should be defined in Data Contract
       $action
         ✓ should be present
-      ✓ should be create, replace or delete
+        ✓ should be create, replace or delete create
+        $id
+          ✓ should be valid generated ID
+        $entropy
+          ✓ should be present
+          ✓ should be a byte array
+          ✓ should be no less than 20 bytes
+          ✓ should be no longer than 35 bytes replace
+        $revision
+          ✓ should be present
+          ✓ should be a number
+          ✓ should be multiple of 1.0
+          ✓ should have a minimum value of 1 signature
+    ✓ should be present
+    ✓ should be a byte array
+    ✓ should be not less than 65 bytes
+    ✓ should be not longer than 65 bytes
+    ✓ should be valid
+  signaturePublicKeyId
+    ✓ should be an integer
+    ✓ should not be < 0
 ```

 ## State Transition Data

 Data validation verifies that the data in the state transition is valid in the context of the current platform state.
-The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/unit/document/stateTransition/data/validateDocumentsBatchTransitionDataFactory.spec.js).
+The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/test/unit/document/stateTransition/data/validateDocumentsBatchTransitionDataFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDocumentsBatchTransitionDataFactory